holstt/corona-discord-bot/README.md

 However, [INSERT REF] API only provides a few key figures.
 For Denmark, it is possible to get additional data as the service uses the [INSERT DST] API and scrapes the [INSERT CoronaWebsite] website.

 This service only collects and stores data.
-By using [REF TO CHARTSERVICE] it is possible to visualize the data in beautiful charts!
+By using the [chart-service](https://github.com/roedebaron/chart-service), it is possible to visualize the data in beautiful charts!

 ## Getting Started